20 Things Professional Organizers Would Never Do in Their Own Homes

 They don’t leave computer files unnamed

 After downloading a file, Andrew Mellen, author of Unstuff Your Life! immediately renames it and saves it in the appropriate folder.
 This way you avoid wasting time trying to remember its name or where to look for it next time you need it.
-Read on for additional tips to organize your computer desktop.

 They don’t let the mail pile up